The current AGLC Board consists of the following members.

 President & Chief Executive Officer

 With more than 30 years of experience at AGLC, it’s safe to say Alain Maisonneuve has seen quite a bit.
 A graduate from the University of Alberta, Alain started in the Finance department of the Alberta Liquor Control Board in the late ‘80s.
 He has served Albertans and liquor and gaming stakeholders specifically, through a number of different roles and areas of responsibility.

 Alain’s leadership roles have included finance and administration, licensing and charitable gaming, liquor services and regulatory services.
 Prior to stepping into the President & CEO role, Alain was Senior Vice President of Regulatory Services.

-He earned a bachelor of commerce degree from the University of Alberta and is working towards his Institute of Corporate Directors (ICD.D) designation.
+He earned a bachelor of commerce degree from the University of Alberta and recently obtained his Institute of Corporate Directors (ICD.D) designation.